ccejudo/face_alignment/README.md

 # Face Alignment Module

-This is a multipataform C++ project that align a face of an input image, identifying the eyes region to obtain a normalized rotation, translation, and scale representation of the face.
+This is a multipataform C++ project that align a face of an input image, identifying the eyes region to obtain a normalized and rotated representation of the face.

 ## Description

 This is the 2nd module of a **Face Recognition** project.
 Functional and non-functional requirements can be found on the following link: [link to Trello!](https://trello.com/invite/b/5WHeFcX2/cf90313ec5cdf6685094467676a64ffd/face-recognition-module-2)

 ## Visuals
 * Here are some examples of images aligned with the project.
 We can observe that all images are different and all images are aligned and cropped.
 ![imagen1](ImagenesReadme/imagen1.png)
 ![imagen2](ImagenesReadme/imagen2.png)
 ## Requirements